fmuecke/Ipponboard/doc/USER_MANUAL-EN.md

   - loudspeaker for the mat signal (but can also be played via audio cable via the TV)

 ## Version history

-- The latest version of this manual can be found on the [Gitlab](https://gitlab.com/r_bernhard/Ipponboard/-/blob/main/doc/USER_MANUAL-EN.md).
-- Information about the changes (changes, bugfixes) of the latest versions can be found on the following page: [Changes](https://gitlab.com/r_bernhard/Ipponboard/-/blob/main/CHANGELOG.md)
+ Information about the changes (changes, bugfixes) of the latest versions can be found on the following page: [Changes](https://gitlab.com/r_bernhard/Ipponboard/-/blob/main/CHANGELOG.md)

 ## Feedback & contact